f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

 |image7|

 ..
-NOTE:: The virtual servers should now show a green circle for status.
+NOTE:: The virtual servers should show a green circle for status.

 ..
 NOTE:: This completes Module 1 - Lab 1